Theotokos and the honor given to Mary

 Mary is honored as Theotokos, the Mother of God in relation to the incarnation of the Word.

-What it is: The Orthodox Church honors Mary with the title Theotokos, normally translated as Mother of God, in order to protect the confession that the incarnate Son is truly God and truly human.
+What it is: The Orthodox Church honors Mary with the title of Theotokos, usually translated as Mother of God, in order to safeguard the confession that the incarnate Son is truly God and truly man.

-How the religion understands it: Mary occupies a singular place in liturgy, devotion, and iconography, being venerated above the other saints without being adored.
-The focus of the title is Christological, even though it also has a strong devotional dimension.
+How the religion understands it: Mary holds a singular place in the liturgy, devotion, and iconography, venerated above the other saints without being adored.
+The focus of the title is christological, although it carries a strong devotional dimension.

-Context: This language is common to the ancient conciliar Christian traditions and remains central in Orthodox spirituality.
+Context: This language is shared with the ancient conciliar Christian traditions and remains central to Orthodox spirituality.

 Supportive